CPA Academy

 Glynis Roberts, Vice-President of the Grenada Women's Parliamentary Caucus, offers an insight the history, vision, and activities of the Caucus.

-From COP26 to COP27: 4 climate laws passed in the last year
+From COP26 to COP27: A review of climate legislation in 2022

 Australia, The Bahamas, India and Nigeria have all made legislative progress on climate change since COP26.
 Using data from the Climate Change Laws of the World database, this article assesses the impact of these developments in domestic climate legislation.